 Within the first week of treatment, each adolescent is given a psychological testing evaluation.
 This may include written, visual or verbal evaluations administered to assess an adolescent’s cognitive and emotional functioning.
 The results are then coupled with evaluations conducted by the psychiatrist, and on going assessments completed by the treatment teams.
 Collectively, these professionals provide the most comprehensive assessment possible for both diagnostic purposes and the creation and implementation of an individualized treatment plan.
 Learn more about Paradigm’s teen psychological testing by reading more here.

-Paradigm places a high value on individual therapy.
+Paradigm places a high value on individual therapy as part of our teen emotional health therapy program.
 As evidence, we are the only adolescent treatment program that provides individual therapy every day of an adolescent’s treatment.
 We believe this degree of intensity is imperative to achieving meaningful and sustainable change.
 All daily individual therapy sessions are conducted by credentialed mental health professionals.
-Paradigm Malibu does not use para-professional counselors to provide psychotherapy sessions with participants or their families.
+Paradigm Treatment does not use para-professional counselors to provide psychotherapy sessions with participants or their families.
 While group therapy is an important part of any adolescent’s treatment, individual therapy sessions are essential for the deeper, more difficult work required for healing and internalized, long term change.
 Learn more here.

 When treating adolescents, the importance of peer interaction as a tool for healing and recovery cannot be stressed enough.
 The power of peer relationships is stronger at this stage of human development than at any other.
 This provides unique opportunities for therapeutic interventions.
 We therefore implement a social group modality that includes didactic, experiential, and interpersonal process-oriented work.
 With proper professional guidance, peers frequently have a profoundly positive impact on each other’s ability to find value in approaching life differently and in meeting treatment goals.
 Learn more here.